 - As mentioned in the previous section, it is often hard to envision how the user will use your app.
 Think twice about any possibilities for the data stored in your app to be classified as ePHI.

 - Communication.
 A lot of apps allow you to set up automatic email or push notifications.
-These are rarely secure by default, so either carefully analyze what data can be sent over such a channel, or set up a reliable encryption algorithm.
+These are rarely secure by default, so either carefully analyzes what data can be sent over such a channel, or set up a reliable encryption algorithm.

 - If your app requests data from a covered entity server, it must be HIPAA compliant.
 The same is true for any other type of integration with another business associate or covered entity.